 This is my main Intel-based computer which I built in 2022.
-This build is composed of some new and old parts which I have gathered over the years.
+I've recently added more storage and a new monitor.
 Click here to see a comprehensive listing of all the parts used in this build on PCPartPicker.

 I bought this chair second-hand when I started working for Apple, it's extremely comfortable and ergonomic for those long hours spent at the desk.

 Good tool for designing and testing REST APIs.
 I used to use Postman but I found the interface too cluttered and prefer the simplicity of Insomnia.

 Great app for Windows which allows you share a region of the screen, handy for single monitor set ups such as ultrawides when you don't want to share the entire screen.

 I use this software for creating low-fidelity wireframes and interfaces.
 It's great for experimenting with ideas.